 Our mission was to get from Chiang Rai, Thailand, to Luang Prabang, Laos.
 We couldn’t find much information on the Internet, and what we did find looked out of date.
 Flying was expensive.
 A new ‘friendship bridge’ opened in 2013, so a bus was possible.
 But of all the options, none were as exciting or attractive as taking the two-day slow boat down the Mekong River.

 How would we book it, though?
 We couldn’t find any way to do it online.
-After arriving in Chiang Rai we realised our worries were unfounded, as it was easy to book it in town at pretty much any tour agency or hostel.
+After arriving in Chiang Rai we realised that we needn’t have worried, as it was easy to book it in town at pretty much any tour agency or hostel.
 It’s usually possible to book the journey for the next day.

-We paid 1,650 baht each for the whole journey, which was touted as a ‘special deal’.
+We paid 1,650 baht each for the whole journey, which was touted as a ‘special deal’, to include transfers to the border town of Chiang Khong, from there to the boat departure point at Huay Xai, and the boat ticket.
 It’s possible to save money by doing the journey independently, but with many potential pitfalls and we preferred to keep it simple.
 If you do want to try it solo, I’ve included details further down the page.

 What you need to bring for the slow boat